react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 ### setParams

-The `setParams` action allows to replace params for a certain route.
+The `setParams` action allows to merge params for a certain route.
 It takes the following arguments:

 - `params` - _object_ - required - New params to be merged into existing route params.